Don (franchise): Don (1978)

-Don (reboot)
+Don (2006)

 Don is a reboot of the 1978 film of the same name, and follows the titular criminal's look-alike who has been sent on a clandestine mission to impersonate Don after he is wounded in a chase, and to infiltrate the plans of the drug mafia.
 The film was titled as Don, but then changed to Don: The Chase Begins Again and also the second installment in this series.
-The film is directed by Farhan Akhtar and produced by Javed Akhtar ,Farhan Akhtar.
+The film is directed by Farhan Akhtar and produced by Javed Akhtar, Farhan Akhtar.
 The film stars Shah Rukh Khan, Priyanka Chopra, Arjun Rampal, Isha Koppikar in lead roles and Kareena Kapoor in a cameo role.
 This was Chopra's first action role, and she was excited to the part, so she wanted to do all the stunts by herself.
-Don was released worldwide on 20 October 2006 in 800 screens during the Diwali festive season, clashing with another high-profile Bollywood film Jaan-E-Mann.
-The film opened to excellent to very good response at the domestic box-office, with an occupancy of 90%.Mayank Shekhar from Mumbai Mirror gave the film a rating of 4 out of 5 and wrote, "The former was a character-driven, intimate film, albeit a fairly slick thriller, mostly for its screenplay.
+Don was released worldwide on 20 October 2006 in 800 screens during the Diwali festive season, clashing with another Bollywood film Jaan-E-Mann.
+The film opened to excellent to very good response at the domestic box-office, with an occupancy of 90%.Mayank Shekhar from Mumbai Mirror gave the film a rating of 4 out of 5 and wrote, "The former was a character-driven, intimate film, albeit a fairly slick thriller, mostly for its screenplay."
 The film grossed over ₹7100 million in India, becoming the fifth highest-grossing Indian film of 2006, and was deemed a "hit."
 It also grossed over $7.8 million in the overseas territories and was declared a blockbuster.
 Worldwide, the film grossed over ₹1.06 billion and was a major commercial success.
 The Home media was distributed by T-Series Home Entertainment domestically and Internationally by UTV, the film was released on DVDs on 5 December 2006.
 The Blu-ray version was released on 27 April 2011.